 Recruitment and training

-When you are ready to add new people to your workforce, Think Sandwell’s Employment Team provides a complete package of free, personal, local support to guide you through the entire recruitment process.
+Whether taking on staff for the first time or growing your existing team, when you’re ready to add new people to your workforce, Think Sandwell Employment and Skills provides a complete package of personal, tailored support to guide you through the entire recruitment process at no cost to your business.

-If you would like more information about the services the Employment Team offer please get in touch either by email email@example.com or telephone: 0121 569 2099.
+For more information on the services available, please get in touch by email: email@example.com

 Black Country Skills Factory